Ng-Kai-Huat-Jason/S10262552_Assignment_1/README.md

 # LOLStore
-This website is to provide users a way to purchase "League of Legends" Merchandise as well as direct them to the Game's Website.
+This website is to promote and provide "League of Legends" Products to customers as well as some information about the game.

 ## Design Process